pravega/video-samples/README.md

 ## Building and Running the Video Samples

-In the steps below, sections noted with **(Nautilus SDK Desktop)** should only be performed in a Nautilus SDK Desktop in a Kubernetes deployment of Nautilus.
+In the steps below, sections noted with **(Nautilus SDK Desktop)** apply only to a Nautilus SDK Desktop in a Kubernetes deployment of Nautilus.
-Sections noted with **(Local)** should only be performed in a local workstation deployment of Pravega.
+Sections noted with **(Local)** apply to a local workstation deployment of Pravega (standalone or Docker).
+Sections noted with **(External)** apply to a local workstation running IntelliJ that connects to Pravega running in an external Kubernetes deployment of Nautilus.

 ### Download this Repository